somarkn99/api-basic-setting/README.md

 ```

 2. CORS.
-In order to avoid getting a CORS Error
+In order to avoid getting a CORS Error :triumph:

 ```php
 class CORS